rittels-windy-plugins/custom-windy-picker/README.md

 How to use it:

+To installed and added to `package.json`:

 ```
-npm install custom-windy-picker.
+npm install custom-windy-picker
 ```

-Will be installed and added to `package.json`.
+In your plugin.svelte,  or any other modules:

 ```
 import { getPickerMarker } from 'custom-windy-picker';